logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/getting_started.md

 </p>

-To backup the Azure blob storage data when taking a cluster backups we need to set a retention policy for the blob storage.
+To backup the Azure blob storage data when taking a cluster backup we need to set a retention policy for the blob storage.
 You can deactivate the retention policy by setting this value to 0 but this will block you from taking any backup of your cluster.
 Choose the retention period in days and click on *Review and submit*.

 <p align="center">
   <figure>